Gal Gadot's Wonder Woman Salary Is Alarmingly Low

 Despite the film’s status as a box office heavyweight (and a well-received one at that), Wonder Woman herself was paid a comparably low figure to star in the DC Comics adaptation.
 The Daily Dot reports that Gal Gadot received $300,000 for her star turn, as well as a subsequent $300,000 for her appearances in Batman v Superman and Justice League, respectively.
 Keep in mind, Gadot was shooting the film's heavy action sequences while pregnant!

 Though it is likely that Gadot will receive a bonus due to Wonder Woman’s box office success, her starting salary is alarmingly low.
 It’s not unprecedented in the superhero genre—Chris Evans received $300,000 for Marvel’s Captain America—but at the other end of the spectrum Robert Downey Jr. took home a cool $50 Million for The Avengers.
-In the DC universe, things are a bit more tense—fellow DC franchise star Henry Cavill was paid $14 million for his role in Man of Steel, a far cry from Gadot’s meager $300,000.
+In the DC universe, things are a bit more tense—fellow DC franchise star Henry Cavill was paid $14 million for his role in Man of Steel.
+Granted, it's unclear how much of Cavill's salary was made up of box office bonuses.

 RELATED: Why the Internet Is Going Nuts Over Gal Gadot’s Husband’s Shirt